-I managed the Plano Cycling website in 2013, leading an overhaul that introduced mobile shopping, strengthened brand recognition, and multiplied online sales.
+I managed the Plano Cycling website during 2012-14, where I introduced mobile shopping, strengthened brand recognition, and increased online sales.

 The in-store experience at Plano Cycling is regularly praised for the staff’s exceptional customer service ethic and the shop’s airy, well-organized spaces.
 We wanted the digital experience to replicate this as closely as possible.
 Specifically I set out to: